 However, if you cook the mushrooms with spices, watch for gastrointestinal issues like vomiting, diarrhea, or lethargy.

 Offer them plenty of clean water as you contact your vet.

 Raw white button mushrooms are not toxic but have a rigid chitinous wall that prevents nutrient absorption.

 This may affect dogs with sensitive stomachs leading to digestive problems.

-Soak white button mushrooms in salt water for about 10 minutes to remove the dirt harbored in the wrinkly caps.
+Soak white button mushrooms in salt water for about 10 minutes to remove the dirt harbored in

 Thoroughly cook white button mushrooms with no seasonings or spices before feeding your dog to avoid sickness—moderation is key.